-The Company had a management services agreement with a company controlled by a director of the Company requiring payments of \$5,000 per month.
-In accordance with the provisions of the agreement, this agreement was terminated effective March 1, 2016.
+The Company has a management services agreement with a director of the Company requiring payments of \$5,000 per month.

 The Company shares its premise with other companies controlled by a director of the Company, and is allocated its proportion of the annual rent.